 We contribute to the pool of ideas through our own research and development, but are also committed to bringing together the best ideas of the time, old and new, from inside and out, together with the most gifted and able professionals in our fields of endeavour.
 We aim to share our ideas and practice through as many routes as possible.

 As a Trust we aim constantly to be evolving in nature and form in relation to the environment in which we work, to ensure that our contribution remains relevant.

 Clinical Psychologists / Family Therapists / Social Workers / Child and Adolescent Psychotherapists / Clinical Nurse Specialist

 We have 2 Birmingham based full time posts available.

 This is an exciting opportunity to join a well-established highly specialist multidisciplinary team working with children and adolescents experiencing difficulties with their gender identity development.
 The service has two centres in London and Leeds, and outreach centres in Bristol and Birmingham.
 Due to an increase in referrals an opportunity has arisen for clinical posts in the Gender Identity Development Service for Children and Adolescents (GIDS).

-The suitable post-holder may be based in London, Bristol or Birmingham - which can be considered at interview.
 Successful candidates will be required to travel to regular outreach meetings across the UK.